Stonecoast MFA in Creative Writing

 Low-residency programs give students significant flexibility in pursuing graduate work as they do not require a day-to-day presence on campus.

-The cost of the low-residency graduate writing program is $5,988.00 per semester plus USM's unified fee and room and board.
+The cost of the low-residency graduate writing program is $7,000 per semester plus USM's unified fee and room and board.
 Tuition is subject to change without notice; however, we will post information about tuition changes as soon as it is available.
-There are openings in the program for commuter students.
 The fee structure for this long-distance learning program is separate from the usual USM graduate tuition.
 The M.F.A. does not charge a higher rate for out-of-state students.
 Some scholarships are available.

-For further information on the admissions process, contact the Office of Graduate Admissions at (207) 780-4386 or firstname.lastname@example.org.
+Questions on the admissions process should be directed to the Office of Admissions at (207) 780-4386 or firstname.lastname@example.org.
 For more information on the curriculum or the program, contact the Stonecoast M.F.A. office at (207) 780-5262 or email@example.com.

-The master of fine arts requires attendance at two ten-day residencies per year for two years.
+The master of fine arts requires attendance at two, ten-day residencies per year for two years.
 These residencies are considered the beginning of each semester.
-Residencies are held at the historic Stone House on the Maine coast and taught by faculty and visitors of national reputation who meet with students for a series of workshops, presentations, conferences, and readings.
+Residencies are held on the Maine coast in Freeport, Maine and taught by faculty and visitors of national reputation.
+Students attend workshops, faculty seminars, graduating student presentations, conferences with the administration, and daily readings.
 The winter residency will be held in January and the summer residency in July.

 The Stonecoast M.F.A. also requires students to complete four semesters of intensive long-distance work with a faculty mentor/writer.
 Each semester following the residency, at prearranged intervals, students send packets of creative writing and critical essays to their mentors by mail or e-mail.
 Faculty respond with extensive, in-depth critiques of the student work.